 As a Chef I have to try as many dishes as I can from every country I visit, or at least that’s my excuse to eating everything in sight.
-Cambodian food isn’t as famous as the local cuisine of its nearby neighbours, but don’t discount the food of Cambodia, this little country with a war-torn past has a lot to offer.
-Whilst in Cambodia we tried all the new foods we could find from lok lak to fish amok.
+Cambodian food isn’t as famous as the local cuisine of its nearby neighbours, but don’t discount traditional Cambodian food, this little country with a war-torn past has a lot to offer.
+Whilst there we tried all the Cambodian dishes we could find from lok lak to fish amok.
 We sampled Cambodian street food and took Khmer cookery courses in between touring the food markets of every town we visited.
 It was a fascinating culinary adventure.
 So here for you, our ultimate guide to Cambodian and Khmer food, for absolute beginners.

 Bai Sach Chrouk (BBQ Pork and Rice)